vanilla-extracts/a-witchy-best-friend/awb.typ

   key-smashed herself into oblivion.
 Instead, they kissed.

   They *looked* at each other for another ten minutes, before Clara snapped out of her gay heaven and said “Ophelie!
 We need to go!
-I know we thereby teleportation but if we fool around we’ll _definitely_ be late” she said while extracting herself out of the knot of limbs that happened every time they kissed.
+I know we go there by teleportation but if we fool around we’ll _definitely_ be late” she said while extracting herself out of the knot of limbs that happened every time they kissed.